Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling: Introduction

 To achieve generalization across diverse flow scenarios, researchers have explored numerous approaches that leverage model architecture design, training data diversity, feature engineering, and physical constraints.
 These efforts can be broadly categorized into three distinct paradigms.
 The first strategy focuses on parameter calibration using data-driven approaches to enhance adaptability.
 For instance, \citet{bin2023AIAA_SA} constructed a unified model by fine-tuning the parameters of the Spalart-Allmaras (SA) model, thereby extending its applicability across various flows.
 The second approach seeks to improve generalization through multi-case training strategies, where the model is exposed to distinct geometries and physical characteristics during the learning phase.
-Notable examples include the symbolic-regression-based training developed by \citet{fang2023Multicase} and the multi-case surrogate optimization by \citet{Amarloo2023separation}.
-The third category involves model mixing or ensemble methods, which utilize machine-learning-based weighting functions to blend multiple baseline models.
+Notable examples include the symbolic-regression-based training developed by \citet{fang2023Multicase}, the multi-case surrogate optimization by \citet{Amarloo2023separation}, and the progressive data-augmented framework to incrementally enhance cross-case generalization by \cite{rincon2025generalisable}.
+The third category involves model aggregation or ensemble methods, which utilize machine-learning-based weighting functions to blend multiple baseline models.
 In a series of recent studies \citep{de2024XMA,cherroud2025XMA,oulghelou2025XMA}, machine learning methods were employed to train weighting functions, successfully leveraging the strengths of different data-driven models to achieve improved accuracy across multiple cases.
-Parallel to these RANS-based developments, significant progress has also been made in wall-modeled large eddy simulations (WMLES) \citep{Lozano2023BBF,arranz2024BBF}, in which model trained on several canonical flows exhibits good agreement with reference data for both canonical tests and realistic aircraft configurations.
+Parallel to these RANS-based developments, significant progress has also been made in wall-modelled large eddy simulations (WMLES) \citep{Lozano2023BBF,arranz2024BBF}, in which a model trained on several canonical flows exhibits good agreement with reference data for both canonical tests and realistic aircraft configurations.